-Not being accepted gives you the opportunity to consider whether or not you truly want to become a member of this profession.
+Not being accepted gives you the opportunity reflect, and deeply consider whether or not you truly want to become a member of this profession.

 If you decide to re-apply, talk with representatives from admissions offices.

 In most cases, a "How can I strengthen my candidacy?" approach is more constructive than "Why wasn't I accepted?"
 Because there really are more qualified candidates than seats, there are often no satisfying answers to "why" questions.

-It's also helpful to continue strengthening other aspects of your candidacy by getting additional shadowing, volunteering, working and research experience.
+It's also helpful to continue strengthening other aspects of your candidacy by getting additional shadowing, volunteering, service, working and research experience.

 Many re-applicants are accepted!
-For example, at the KU School of Medicine, about one-third of the seats usually go to re-applicants.
+For example, at the KU School of Medicine, one-fourth to one-third of the seats usually go to re-applicants.